kennytilton/mxtodomvc/README.md

 If you play with new to-dos, do *not* be alarmed by red warnings: all drugs have adverse events, and the FDA search is aggressive.
 You will also note an inefficiency we address in the next section, viz. that each to-do gets looked up anew each time the list changes.
 But first...

-Matrix dataflow neutralizes the Hell of asynchronous callbacks because Matrix exists to handle change gracefully.
+Matrix dataflow neutralizes the Hell of asynchronous callbacks because Matrix was created to propagate change gracefully.
 The `mset!>` of an asynchronously received response into the Matrix graph differs not at all from a user deciding to click their mouse or press a key.
-In either case, Matrix guarantees smooth, consistent propagation of the change throughout the graph of connected properties.
-We call this *datafow integrity*.
+In either case, Matrix guarantees smooth, consistent propagation of the change throughout the graph of connected properties in accordance with what we call *datafow integrity*.

 #### dataflow integrity
 From the [Cells Manifesto](http://smuglispweeny.blogspot.com/2008/02/cells-manifesto.html), when application code assigns to some input cell X, the Cells engine guarantees: